BuckeyeSoftware/rex/doc/RENDER.md

 polygon_state polygon;
 ```

 The state vector is hashed as well as the nested state objects to avoid excessive state changes in the backend.
 You do not need to manage any state when rendering, state bleed is not possible.
-This vector can be built every frame for every draw command, the backend is responsible for everything.
+This vector can be built every frame for every draw command.

 ## Drawing